RTEMS/rtems-docs/README.txt

 2. Do not insert tab characters, use spaces, no trailing white space.

-3. Pasted text such as console output can exceed 80 columns however it is preferred even this text is wrapped at 80 columns.
+3. Pasted text such as console output can exceed 80 columns; however, it is preferred even this text is wrapped at 80 columns.
 Long lines in code block text causes issues with the PDF output.